Change Lives for the Better

 Help grieving children through a difficult time by supporting our Journeys program.
 Some volunteers are trained to facilitate children’s peer support groups, which take place twice a month in the evening.
 Professional grief support counselors organize activities for each session and support each group while in session.
 Volunteers may also serve as greeters, provide childcare to the infants, assist in meal service or help in the office.

-Clients who face life-limiting illness may need the unique professional, compassionate care provided at one of our hospice sites.
+Clients who face life-limiting illness may need the unique professional, compassionate care provided at our hospice site.
 You can play an integral role in the circle of support for them and their loved ones.
 As a volunteer, you may help with meal delivery, greet visitors, perform light maintenance, provide companionship for clients, and give families facility tours.

 Volunteer with your cat or dog.
 You’ll receive specific training with your pet and become certified to provide emotional support that brightens the days of our clients and guests.

 Pet visits are uniquely comforting to many of our clients – as any animal lover will know.
 Pets and their human handler must maintain a certification from either Pet Partners or the Alliance of Pet Therapy Dogs.
-We invite pet volunteers to accept assignments in our Adult Day Services program, one-on-one with our hospice clients and at our hospice sites.
+We invite pet volunteers to accept assignments one-on-one with our hospice clients at their homes and at Rose Arbor Place.